 That is why it is so important to consult with a seasoned Florida boating accident attorney as soon as possible after a crash.
 They are skilled at assessing boating cases and making a determination as to who is at fault.

-At-fault parties can include:
+At-fault parties in Florida boat accident lawsuits can include:

 - The boat owner,